 - Akram Khan Company – Loose in Flight

 - Camila dos Santos & Zigorayopineal – La respuesta VII

 - 王长存 – After Dry Kind Seas

 Panel III: Archives and Transcultural Composition.
 “Looted Music” and Accessibility

 with Carlos Gutiérrez, Lars Christian Koch, meLê yamomo, Tiago de Oliveira Pinto, Julia Gerlach

 In parallel to the restitution debates in the visual arts, the question of how to deal with “looted music” also arises in music: how can one advocate for musical traditions that have been marginalized or threatened by cultural missionary processes?
 Under what circumstances have our archives been set up and how we can ensure that archive materials are adequately examined and contextualized with regard to their colonial background?
 What alternative forms of archives are there?
 Who do the artefacts belong to and who has access to them?

 More comfortable reading?
-Click the image to read the text of Sandeep Bhagwati’s keynote speech:
+Read an adapted version of George Lewis’ keynote or click the image below to read Sandeep Bhagwati’s keynote speech: